 On the other hand of the spectrum, there are countless taco shops and stands to choose from.
-If you are a budget traveler, you can get by eating tacos for under $20 a day!
-In Centro Historico, we visited 3 different taco shops with prices around 16-30 MXN ($1-$2 CAD) per taco.
-I can’t wait to do a full post on the various taco shops we visited.
+If you are a budget traveler, you can get by eating tacos for all your meals for under $20 a day!
+In Centro Historico, I visited 3 different taco shops with prices around 16-30 MXN ($1-$2 CAD) per taco.
+I can’t wait to do a full post on the various taco shops I visited.
 But here are a few to get you started: La Guerrerense, Tres Galones, and El Pescadito for seafood tacos.
 For meat tacos, try Taqueria El Greco, Taqueria Hola, Taqueria Orinoco.

 Not only is the taco cheap and delicious, most of these shops have free guacamole or smashed avocados!

 In general, the nicer neighbourhoods of Mexico City are just very cool.
 I’d definitely recommend staying in Condesa or Roma Norte if you’re into hipster cafes.
 I walked into so many places with my jaws dropped because the design and aesthetics were just so cool.
 If you enjoy having a cup of coffee every morning, you’ll like Mexico City!

 My favorite coffee bars were Enhorabuena and Blend Station.
 Enhorabuena was more of a classic minimalistic coffee bar where as Blend Station was more whimsical with a tree inside and amazing cartoon artwork.
 Both places had delicious tasting coffee.

 Don’t miss fresh juice in Mexico City.
 There are two chains you can visit: Ojo de Agua and Frutos Prohibitos.
 It’s about $3 CAD for a huge glass of fresh tropical fruit juice!